Future instability of FLRW fluid solutions for linear equations of state $p=K\rho$ with $1/3 <K<1$: Introduction

-The aim of the current article is to extend the numerical study of the $\Tbb^2$-symmetric relativistic Euler equations from \cite{Marshalloliynyk:2022} to include coupling to Einstein gravity in the case $1/3<K<1$ and thereby to verify quantitively the conjectures regarding unstable dynamics in \cite{Rendall:2004, Speck:2013}.
+The aim of the current article is to extend the numerical study of the $\Tbb^2$-symmetric relativistic Euler equations from \cite{Marshalloliynyk:2022} to include coupling to Einstein gravity in the case $1/3<K<1$ and thereby to verify quantitatively the conjectures from \cite{Rendall:2004, Speck:2013} regarding unstable dynamics.
 In order to accomplish this, we numerically evolve the Einstein-Euler equations with spatial $\Tbb^3$-topology under a Gowdy symmetry assumption (see Section~\ref{sec:EinsteinEulerderivationGowdy}).
 The Gowdy spacetimes we consider in this article are especially well-suited to both analytical and numerical treatments (e.g.~ \cite{ames2017,amorim2009,berger1993,BeyerHennig:2012,beyer2010b,beyer2017,beyer2020b,chrusciel1990,isenberg1990,kichenassamy1998,LeFlochRendall:2011,rendall2000,ringstrom2009a}) due to the presence of two Killing fields, which reduces the Einstein-Euler equations to a $1+1$-dimensional problem with periodic boundary conditions.

-The article is organized as follow: the derivation of a first order formulation of the Gowdy symmetric Einstein-Euler equations that is suitable for numerical implementation and constructing solutions globally to the future is carried out in Section \ref{sec:EinsteinEulerderivation}.
-In Section \ref{sec:FLRWsoln}, we derive the FLRW background solution which we perturb.
+The article is organized as follows: the derivation of a first order formulation of the Gowdy symmetric Einstein-Euler equations that is suitable for numerical implementation and constructing solutions globally to the future is carried out in Section \ref{sec:EinsteinEulerderivation}.
+In Section \ref{sec:FLRWsoln}, we derive the FLRW background solutions that we perturb.
 Finally, in Section \ref{sec:NumericalResults}, we discuss our numerical setup and results.